These EPIC Grammy Performances Deserve A Grammy Of Their OwnPosted on January 9, 2018

 Despite thirty-five nominations and having named a song named after them, Drake has only performed at the Grammys once.
 But once is more than enough when you have the likes of Eminem AND Lil Wayne joining you on stage.
 No doubt, this performance will be remembered forever.

 So there you have it!
-Who will deliver Grammy worthy performances at this year’s show?
+Which artists deserved a Grammy for their performances at this year’s show?
 Leave your predictions in the comments below or send us a tweet over @umusic.